yc3136/unriddle/README.md

 - **Multi-language support** - Get explanations in 80+ languages
 - **Right-to-left (RTL) language support** - For languages like Arabic, Hebrew, Persian, and Urdu, the LLM response in the popup is automatically displayed right-to-left and right-aligned, while the rest of the popup remains in English and left-to-right.
 - **Settings page** - Customize your language, font, and more
-- Clean, accessible popup UI near your selection
+- **Template-based popup UI** - Clean, accessible popup using HTML templates with dynamic variable substitution for better maintainability
 - - **Modern meta row icons** - Uses Material Icons (Outlined) for feedback, settings, and copy prompt actions in the in-page popup
 - - **Animated & vibrant icons** - Meta row icons feature a playful scale-up animation and color transition on hover, with vibrant blue in light mode and light blue in dark mode for clear contrast
 - - **Dark mode support** - All icons and UI elements adapt for both light and dark themes, ensuring readability and a polished look